 Keyingham Primary recognises that play is an essential part of a happy and healthy childhood.
 As a school, we provide consistently high quality, sustainable play opportunities for all children.
 These inclusive opportunities in play are achieved by offering carefully considered outdoor spaces, equipment and toys that offer a rich choice of accessible play experiences for every child.
-At Keyingham we are committed to using our school vision and this play policy to guide our planning and actions in providing play opportunities for children.
+At Keyingham we use this play policy to guide our planning and actions in providing play opportunities for children.
 We believe play has a vital role in children's health, happiness and wellbeing.
 It creates children who are independent, confident, imaginative, adaptable, social and able to assess risks.
 These skills link closely to Keyingham's values of kindness, courage and curiosity, which were developed to encourage and teach essential life skills across the whole school day.